vansheer/capstone/README.md

 So I’ll definitely include more labels to train again.

-- Improve label quality

-Also the label quality needs to be improved.

-By that I mean make the labels more comprehensible.

-Preferably look for some external api that can return the tra

 - Evaluate

 I haven’t done any statistical evaluation on the model yet, only visual testing.